17 Things Women Do That Destroy Their Marriage

 Picking the wrong man

 You might meet a man, and then you like him and start dating.
-Then you begin to notice the tiny flaws.
+Then you begin to notice his flaws.
 He yells, just like your dad did.
 He drinks and becomes abusive.
 He is mean to your kids.
 "It's o.k., " you tell yourself, "I'll fix him after we get married."
 The best thing is to stop right there.
 You cannot change him.
 The man you date will be the same man after you are married.
 You cannot change the basic nature of other people.
 You cannot nag or pout or complain them into changing.
 If the relationship feels unhealthy during dating, getting married will not fix it.
 He will not magically become more responsible, more reliable, or more loving after you marry him.
 So if you want a good husband, find a good man, date him, and marry him.
 The only person you can change is yourself.

 While this list may seem daunting, if you are guilty of any of these behaviors, you are putting your marriage at great risk.
 We all know that every relationship has to go through a fair share of ups and downs but it is important to remember that the main goal of marriage should be peace and happiness.
 But, when you keep certain emotions and behavior in check, you can find a way to make your relationship last a lifetime easily.
 If you feel unhappy, seek those things that will fulfill you in life.
 Just try to make your marriage happy.